swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

   ///                       each containing a portion of the literal's contents. init(stringInterpolation segments: StringInterpolationSegment<StringLiteralType, StringInterpolationType>...)
 }

-// FIXME: This should probably be removed. public typealias _ExpressibleByStringInterpolation = ExpressibleByStringInterpolation

 extension ExpressibleByStringInterpolation {
   /// Creates an instance initialized to the given string value.